 There is also the question of the balance of investment of public resources between areas which are well- and poorly-integrated into markets.
 To shun efforts to correct market failure or to finance provision of public goods or services as a 'distortion' or 'subsidy' is excessively simplistic.
-This is not only because of the complexities of these tasks, but also because of the justification for redressing the long-term taxation on agriculture13, and for integrated planning, which would, for instance, allow the provincial and national governments to liase in identifying which of the rapidly growing market opportunities ought to be left to rural producers in the poorly integrated areas to supply.
-Our view overall is that considerable investment in poorly integrated areas is justified, but at levels and in ways which does not unduly impair the competitive advantage of well-integrated areas, and that new forms of extension service have a substantive role to play in such areas.
+This is not only because of the complexities of these tasks, but also because of the justification for redressing the long-term taxation on agriculture, and for integrated planning, which would, for instance, allow the provincial and national governments to liase in identifying which of the rapidly growing market opportunities ought to be left to rural producers in the poorly integrated areas to supply.
+Our view overall is that considerable investment in poorly integrated areas is justified, but at levels and in ways which does not unduly impair the competitive advantage of well-integrated areas.
 In the next chapter the issue of where, rather than whether, to introduce subsidies is explored further.

-13 According to Schiff and Valdez (1992) the net taxation of agriculture has exceeded 25% in many countries.
+According to Schiff and Valdez (1992) the net taxation of agriculture has exceeded 25% in many countries.
 An important point to note in the present context is that any 'reverse flow' into agriculture has generally been restricted to highly market integrated areas for the provision of such infrastructure as irrigation, and in support of such services as agricultural research.